 How does equity release affect benefits and state pensions?

-Equity release can affect some types of means-tested state benefits, including State Pensions, if you save enough of your tax-free lump sum to push you over the relevant threshold.
+Equity release can affect some types of means-tested state benefits, including State Pensions.
+This happens if you save enough of your tax-free lump sum to push you over the relevant threshold.
 Currently, you must have £16,000 or less in money, savings, and investments.

 This guide offers a close look at equity release and state benefits eligibility.
-Along the way, we’ll consider the types of state benefits that can be affected by equity release, the impact of how you use the money, and the effect of equity release on state pensions.
+It explains the types of state benefits that can be affected by equity release.
+It also looks at the effect of equity release on state pensions.

-Although benefits are a consideration when it comes to equity release, there are several other important factors to take into account as part of your decision-making process.
+Benefits are a consideration when it comes to equity release.
+But there are other important factors to consider before you make a decision.
 Read our post on the pros and cons of equity release to learn more.

 Equity release and state benefit eligibility

-To determine whether or not you’re eligible for means-tested benefits, the Government checks your income and savings.
+The government checks your income and savings to see if you're eligible for means-tested benefits.
 When you release equity from your home, you receive a tax-free lump sum.
-Should you decide to keep some of this money, this could push your total savings above the maximum threshold for certain types of state benefits.
+If you keep some of this money, it could push your total savings above the maximum threshold for certain types of state benefits.

 How does equity release affect means-tested state benefits?

-A range of different means-tested state benefits can be affected if your equity release money increases your savings above the threshold, including:
+A range of means-tested state benefits can be affected if equity release money raises your savings above the threshold.
+This can include:

-It’s worth noting that Income Support, Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, and Housing Benefit have all now been replaced with Universal Credit.
-Those who receive these benefits have until 2024 to switch over – visit the Citizens Advice post on moving to Universal Credit from other benefits(www.citizensadvice.org.uk opens in a new tab) to learn how.
+Important: Universal Credit has replaced Income Support, Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, and Housing Benefit.
+If you receive these benefits, you have until 2029 to switch over.
+Visit Moving to Universal Credit from other benefits(www.citizensadvice.org.uk opens in a new tab) to learn how.

 Does equity release affect State Pensions?

-Your eligibility for a State Pension will not be affected by equity release as this is not a means-tested benefit – equally, private pensions are not impacted.
+Your eligibility for a State Pension will not be affected by equity release.
+This is because it isn't a means-tested benefit.
+Private pensions are also not impacted.

-However, if you claim Pension Credit, the Guarantee Credit part may be affected by releasing equity on your home.
-Guarantee Credit is designed to top up your weekly income as a pensioner:
+But if you claim Pension Credit, releasing equity could affect the Guarantee Credit.
+This is designed to top up your weekly income as a pensioner:

-- If you’re single, your weekly income will be topped up to £201.05
+• If you’re single, Guarantee Credit tops up your weekly income to £201.05

-- If you live with a partner, your joint weekly income will be topped up to £306.85
+• If you live with a partner, it tops up your joint weekly income to £306.85

-The amount of Guarantee Credit you receive is affected by how much your weekly income needs topping up, plus your savings.
+The amount of Guarantee Credit you receive depends on how much your weekly income needs topping up, plus your savings.

-Any money that you decide to keep from your equity release lump sum will be classed as savings and could result in you receiving less Guarantee Credit if your savings go over the £10,000 threshold.
+Any money that you decide to keep from your equity release lump sum will be classed as savings.
+This could mean you receive less Guarantee Credit if your savings go over the £10,000 threshold.

 Which state benefits are not affected by equity release?

-Any state benefit that is not means-tested won’t be affected by equity release.
+Any state benefit that isn't means-tested won’t be affected by equity release.

-Some disability-related benefits are paid regardless of income and savings, so are unaffected if you decide to release equity.
+Some disability-related benefits are paid regardless of income and savings.
+So they are unaffected if you decide to release equity.

 This includes Personal Independence Payment (PIP)(www.gov.uk opens in a new tab), Attendance Allowance(www.gov.uk opens in a new tab) (if you've reached state pension age) and its predecessor, Disability Living Allowance (DLA)(www.gov.uk opens in a new tab).
 In Scotland, it also includes the Adult Disability Payment(www.mygov.scot opens in a new tab).

-Similarly, the Winter Fuel Payment(www.gov.uk opens in a new tab), free NHS prescriptions, and free eye tests are available to everyone who is over 60 and receiving a State Pension.
-As such, your eligibility for these benefits won’t be changed by equity release.
+Free NHS prescriptions and free eye tests are also available to over 60s receiving a State Pension.
+So your eligibility for these benefits won’t be changed by equity release.

 What counts as savings for means-tested benefits?

-If you own any savings jointly with someone else, your share of the asset is considered to be 50%.
+If you own any savings jointly with someone else, your share of the asset is 50%.

-You can't give away assets to reduce your savings below the threshold (this is known as ‘notional capital’ and will still be counted as part of your savings).
-However, you can use savings to pay off debts.
+You can't give away assets to reduce your savings below the threshold.
+(This is known as ‘notional capital’ and will still be counted as part of your savings.)
+But you can use savings to pay off debts.

 Which types of savings are excluded from means-tested benefits?